joune90/learngit/readme.txt

-git id a version control system create a new branch si quick and simple
+sdasd  git id a version control system create a new branch si quick and simple